alina-khan-1/Python-Project/README.md

 - Bharatpur – high
 - Udaipur – high
 - Ajmer – 206 cases
-**- Insight:** Bhilwara alone reports nearly 100 more cases than Ajmer.
+- **Insight:** Bhilwara alone reports nearly 100 more cases than Ajmer.
 These districts require focused interventions.

 **3. Comparison Among Districts**
-**Insight:** The gap between the top 5 districts and others is substantial, suggesting a highly uneven distribution.
+- **Insight:** The gap between the top 5 districts and others is substantial, suggesting a highly uneven distribution.
 Some areas are much more affected than others.

 ## 4. Policy Suggestions
 Based on insights, the following policy interventions are suggested: